-Midterm & Final Exams: (40% of grade) Each exam will be cumulative to that point in the semester.
+Midterm & Final Exams: (20% of grade for each exam) Each exam will be cumulative to that point in the semester.
 The exams will include multiple choice, true and false and matching questions as well as essay questions.
 Exams will be proctored using Record+.
 Grades will be available after the test is taken.